Pre-scan Prep and Organizing

 If you have photos to be scanned at 300 DPI and at 600 DPI:

 - Sort photos by resolution preference and place in re-sealable bags or in envelopes.
 300 DPI is the most affordable option for preserving photos, viewing and making up to one size larger reprints.
-If you plan to do extensive editing or enlarging, or you want a higher quality for use with future technology, you will want to consider 600 DPI or TIFF.
-For creating personalized gifts, you might want to consider 600 DPI.
+If you plan to do extensive editing or enlarging, or you want a higher quality for use with future technology, you will want to consider 600 DPI.
+For creating personalized gifts, you will also want to consider 600 DPI.

 - Write on the outside of the bag or envelope at what resolution you want those photos to be scanned.